mattkjames7/DateTimeTools/README.md

 pip3 install DateTimeTools --user
 ```

 NOTE: This module uses a C++ backend, which is compiled with `g++` under Linux (libdatetime.so) and Windows 10 (libdatetime.dll).
 This code has mostly been tested in Linux (Mint 20ish, CentOS 7) with a very brief test in Windows 10.
 The precompiled libraries may fail to load under other versions of both operating systems (definitely on Mac, or 32 bit OSes) - if so, then the module will attempt to recompile itself on the host system using `g++`.
-If recompilation fails, please check that you have `g++` installed -  under Linux install GCC, under Windows install Mingw GCC (I used TDC-GCC, be sure to select `g++`).
+If recompilation fails, please check that you have `g++` installed -  under Linux install GCC, under Windows install Mingw GCC (I used TDM-GCC, be sure to select `g++`).

 ## Usage